Sepidehfahiman1998/netlist-and-bench-generation-with-python-program/README.md

 under the supervision of professor Zainalabedin Navabi Shirazi

-special thanks to Mohammad.r Roshanshah , PHD student of Electrical engineering at University of Tehran
+special thanks to Mohammad rasoul Roshanshah , PHD student of Electrical engineering at University of Tehran